jihad141004/ECE-1103_2310012/Assignments/Assignment_1.md

 ## **Discussion :**
 <div align="justify">

-In this assignment we created a program where computer randomly generates a number and we had to guess that number.
-If we successfully guess the number in less than or equal top 10 guesses then we will get winning message or else we will get losing message.
+In this assignment, we developed a program in which the computer randomly generates a number, and the objective is for the user to guess that number.
+If the user successfully guesses the number within 10 attempts or fewer, a winning message is displayed; otherwise, a losing message is shown.
 </div>